Length: 5.4 miles Width: 0.75 miles Depth: 76 feet

 Amid rolling hills and lush, second-growth forests, Otisco Lake is at the eastern edge of the Finger Lake District, just 22 miles southwest of Syracuse.
 Otisco (Iroquois for “waters much dried away”) used to be marshland, but dams constructed in 1869 and 1908 raised the water level and formed the lake as it is known today.

-Fishing, boating, bicycling and sight seeing are among the outdoor activities that visitors to Lake Otisco enjoy.
-While Otisco Lake does not offer a lot in the way dining and lodging options (hop over to nearby Skaneateles Lake for that), nature’s beauty is in abundance here.
+Fishing, boating, bicycling and sightseeing are among the outdoor activities that visitors enjoy.
+While Otisco Lake does not offer a lot in the way of dining and lodging options (hop over to nearby Skaneateles Lake for that), nature’s beauty is in abundance here.

 Otisco Lake is popular with outdoors enthusiasts, especially in summer, when anglers from near and far descend upon the lake for the annual Fishing Derby that marks the start of bass fishing season.
 While boats fill the lake on more popular fishing days, another prime fishing spot on Lake Otisco requires no boat: the causeway that extends across the lake near the southern end of the lake is a popular casting spot.
 According to local history, this rocky trail was once an old wagon road used to cross the lake, but today it serves mainly to divide the lake into two distinctly different water basins, with a small channel near the western bank for boat passage .
 The larger northern basin is deeper, with clear water, while the smaller, southern basin is more shallow and murky.

 Otisco Lake is especially good for walleye, trout and tiger musky fishing, while bass and panfish are also abundant.
 The New York State Department of Environmental Conservation stocks the lake annually to maintain fish population.
-They also run an informative website to point you towards what’s biting and where - see http://www.dec.ny.gov/outdoor/9218.html
+They also run an informative website to point you towards what’s biting and where to go.

-Like most of the Finger Lakes, Otisco is a good spot for bicyclists experienced with road riding, as there are no marked off-road biking trails on the lake.
-Otisco Valley Road runs alongside the eastern shores of the lake, and a leisurely ride along this route takes you through Amber, Bay Shore and Williams Grove.
-Cutting west across Sawmill Road takes you to Spafford Valley, where a right turn on West Valley Road takes you on a northwestern tack back up to the lake, where you can access the Causeway from the western shore of Lake Otisco.
+Like most of the Finger Lakes, Otisco is a good spot for bicyclists experienced with road riding, as there are no marked off-road biking trails around the lake.
+Otisco Valley Road runs along the eastern shores of the lake, and a leisurely ride along this route takes you through Amber, Bay Shore, and Williams Grove.
+Cutting west across the Sawmill Road takes you to Spafford Valley, where a right turn on West Valley Road takes you on a northwestern track back up to the lake, where you can access the causeway from the western shore of Otisco Lake.